-At least eight Austbat 2-Bank 4.2 m2 harp traps will be used for trapping along flight paths identified from along currently active flight paths identified by acoustic monitoring, through previous acoustic monitoring (2016-17) and previous trapping attempts (late-2017).
-An additional 2 or 3 mist nets will also be available if required.
+At least eight Austbat 2-Bank 4.2 m harp traps will be used for trapping along currently active flight paths identified by acoustic monitoring, through previous acoustic monitoring (2016-17) and previous trapping attempts (late-2017).
+An additional 2 or more mist nets will also be available if required.